Skip to content Skip to cookie consent

 Our work in Nigeria

-Tearfund Nigeria works to tackle poverty and injustice via integrated approaches of community development, disaster response and recovery, and disaster risk reduction.
+Tearfund Nigeria works to tackle poverty and injustice through integrated approaches of community development, disaster response and recovery, disaster risk reduction, sexual and gender-based violence (SGBV) reduction, climate action and peacebuilding.
 We work in partnership with local communities, churches and organisations.

-Tearfund's goal in Nigeria is to see 6 million people released from spiritual and material poverty by inspiring and mobilising 4,000 local churches.
-These churches will, in turn, mobilise their communities to take action and meet local needs in areas such as food production, water supply and sanitation, healthcare and education.
+Tearfund's goal in Nigeria is to see 4.6 million people released from spiritual and material poverty by inspiring and mobilising 30,000 local churches by March 2027.
+These churches, in turn, mobilise their communities to take action and meet local needs in areas such as food production, water supply and sanitation, healthcare, and education.

 Sexual and gender-based violence